F9y4ng/GreasyFork-Scripts/README_EN.md

 **Notes on adding custom fonts:**

-* When adding new fonts, fonts with font-weight of **Standard/Regular** are generally accepted.
-To adjust the font weight and boldness, please use the font stroke setting.
+* When adding new fonts, fonts with font-weight of **Standard/Regular** are generally accepted. please use font stroke settings to adjust the font weight and bold.
-* "ps:" indicates the PostScript name, this is an optional attribute.
-In order to make the font take effect globally, please fill in the "ps:" attribute as much as possible.
+* "ps:" indicates the PostScript name, which is an optional attribute.
+To ensure that the font takes effect globally, please fill in the "ps:" attribute as much as possible.
-* If the font does not have Chinese font name, please use the English font name or other language font name instead, and pay attention to uniqueness.
+* If the font does not have Chinese font name, please use the English font name or other language font name instead, and pay attention to the uniqueness of the name.

-When a new font is installed, to make it **immediately effective**, be sure to **restart your browser** and rebuild the font list cache in **Advanced Core Setting** in the script menu.
+When a new font is installed, be sure to **restart the browser** first and **rebuild the font-list cache** in the **advanced core settings** for it to take effect immediately.

-- Note 1: Edit and save operations of custom font library will automatically trigger the rebuild of the global cache of the font list without additional manual processing.
+- Note 1: Editing and saving a custom font library will automatically trigger a rebuild of the font list's global cache, eliminating the need for additional manual processing.
-- Note 2: If you only install fonts from the built-in font library, you need to manually rebuild the global cache of the font list in the **Advanced Core Setting** after restarting the browser.
+- Note 2: If you only install fonts defined by the built-in font library, you need to manually rebuild the global cache of the font list in the **Advanced Core Setting** after restarting the browser.

 </details>

 ### About font scaling

-Font scaling (experimental feature) BETA version, off by default, please turn on the font scaling feature in the **Advanced Core Setting**.
+Font scaling (experimental) BETA Version, **OFF by default**, turn on font scaling in the **Advanced core settings**.

-- **KNOWN ISSUES I:** Due to the compatibility of Firefox (Gecko kernel), only the internal coordinate offset problem of the script has been fixed, but it will be insufficiently compatible with some website styles and functions, so please use it according to your needs and discretion.**Strongly recommended**: Use Firefox's own zoom function instead (`Ctrl++`, `Ctrl+-`).
+- **KNOWN ISSUES I:** Due to the compatibility of Firefox (Gecko kernel), only the internal coordinate offset problem of the script has been fixed, but it will be insufficiently compatible with some website styles and functions, so please use it according to your needs and discretion. **Strongly recommended**: Use Firefox's self-scaling feature (`Ctrl++`, `Ctrl+-`) instead of this experimental feature.

 - **KNOWN ISSUES II:** The fix for viewport units `vw, vh, vmin, vmax` has been completed, solving the problem of inaccurate viewport unit lengths after font scaling.
-This feature is **experimental** and off by default, it can be turned on in the **Advanced Core Setting**.
+This feature is **experimental** and **OFF by default**, it can be turned on in the **Advanced Core Setting**.

     <details>
     <summary>Click to view the solution to style anomalies after turning on viewport correction.</summary>